EanNewton/Awesome-Reading-List/README.md

 - [How to Tell if a Problem is Caused by DNS](https://jvns.ca/blog/2021/11/04/how-do-you-tell-if-a-problem-is-caused-by-dns/) - So here are a few tools I use to tell if a problem I’m having is caused by DNS, as well as a few DNS debuggging stories from my life.
 (8 minutes, 2021).
 - [Is It DNS?](https://isitdns.com/) - Quickly check if your problem is caused by DNS or not.
 (2022).
 - [Mess with DNS](https://messwithdns.net/) - Gives you a subdomain and DNS server to play with it online.
 (2022).
+- [No, its not always DNS](https://thesoloadmin.com/no-its-not-always-dns/) - In today's environment of always-on, always-available Internet connectivity, network troubleshooting has become somewhat of a lost art.
+(10 minutes, 2022).
 - [NVIDIA Cumulus and Sonic ethernet OS's](https://www.nvidia.com/en-us/networking/ethernet-switching/) - Open source network operating systems distributed by NVIDIA.
 (2022).
 - [SSH Bastion Hosts: Setting up](https://goteleport.com/blog/ssh-bastion-host/) - What is an SSH bastion and how is this different from an SSH jump server or an SSH proxy?
 (7 minutes, 2022).
 - [SSH Bastion Hosts: Security best practices](https://goteleport.com/blog/security-hardening-ssh-bastion-best-practices/) - Although it is relatively easy to deploy a bastion host in your infrastructure, securing a bastion host requires careful consideration from design to deployment.
 (10 minutes, 2022).